Sales Tax Calculator

 Sales Tax Calculator Guide: Add Or Reverse VAT/GST

-Need to know the real checkout total before you buy, or the pre-tax amount hidden inside a tax-inclusive receipt?
-A reliable sales tax calculator solves both in seconds.
+Whether you need to know the true checkout total before buying or want to find the pre-tax amount hidden in a tax-inclusive receipt, a solid sales tax calculator gets it done fast.

-This tool combines a fast sales tax calculator with a practical reverse tax calculator, so shoppers, freelancers, and business owners can move from estimate to decision without spreadsheet work.
+We built this tool to combine a simple sales tax calculator with a reverse tax calculator.
+It helps shoppers, freelancers, and business owners sort out their numbers without needing a spreadsheet.

 Quick Definition

-A sales tax calculator applies a percentage-based rate to find the final amount, while a reverse tax calculator works backwards to extract the original pre-tax value from a total.
+A sales tax calculator uses a percentage rate to find the final cost.
+A reverse tax calculator works backward to pull the original pre-tax value out of a total.

 Table Of Contents